1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 I set up a second crafts work table across the room from my first work table.
 I want to set up a lighting track bar with specialty lamps for illuminating the large train layout surfaces and a backdrop landscape wall mural in the hobby room (made by "stitching" actual photos of the Oregon hills and shore side of the Columbia River at Kalama together.)
 The large layout backdrop wall was not textured in order to smoothly glue the custom-made, scaled photgraphy mural on the wall's surface.
 I found a vendor at the 2015 Portland NMRA National Model Train Show that will make my mural backdrop for the Kalama layout room.

-I have the module frame pieces cut out and the train layout plywood tops cut to size for the remaining two Hobby Room modules.
-The front end and exposed side frame pieces still need a light brown stain and sealing coat (the clear wood is too beautiful to paint).
-Module #1 is now completed and I'm working on module #2.
-Quality cabinet screws are used to assemble the wood frames.
+I have all of the Hobby Room module structures completed and in place.
+The front end and exposed side frame pieces are finished with a light brown stain and sealing coat (the clear wood is too beautiful to paint).
+Quality cabinet screws were used to assemble the wood frames.
 We bought a better Bora 551025 corner clamping tool from Woodcrafter for the #2-4 frames.
 It broke assembling the last frame.
-It was more accurate than the Rockler corner tools system we used for assembly of the #1 module frames.
+It was more accurate than the Rockler corner tools system we used for assembly of the #1 module frame.
 I bought pressed sound board to cover the layout top instead of Homesote (it has a more even top surface, sheds less paticulates, and it does not draw moisture or warp if attached properly to the plywood top panels.)
 I am still working on the grain terminal and the Freighter ship.
 Here is a photo of the first two modules in March of 2018 showing the large modules frame construction technique: